ni/nimi-python/docs/nirfsg/class.rst

                 | :py:data:`~nirfsg.GenerationMode.SCRIPT`       | 1002 (0x3ea) | Configures the RF signal generator to generate arbitrary waveforms as directed by the :py:attr:`nirfsg.Session.selected_script` property.        |
                 +------------------------------------------------+--------------+--------------------------------------------------------------------------------------------------------------------------------------------------+

+                .. note:: - For the PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, only :py:data:`~nirfsg.GenerationMode.CW` is supported.

+                     - If you are using an RF vector signal transceiver (VST) device, some script instructions may not be supported.

             :type generation_mode: :py:data:`nirfsg.GenerationMode`